Elastic anisotropy in heterogeneous materials: Anisotropy quantification in heterogeneous materials

-The effective elastic stiffness $C^*$ represents the elastic stiffness of a homogeneous material that is equivalent to the heterogeneous material under consideration without any restriction on anisotropy.
-Therefore, the terms in Eq. \ref{eq:anisotropy_ranganathan}, \ref{eq:anisotropy_kube} can be replaced with respective starred terms denoting components of the effective elastic stiffness ($C^*$) and compliance ($S^*=C^{*-1}$) matrix in the Voigt representation following Hill \cite{hill1952}.
+The effective elastic stiffness tensor $C^*_{ijkl}$ represents the elastic response of the heterogeneous material under consideration without any restriction on anisotropy.
+Therefore, the terms in Eq. \ref{eq:anisotropy_ranganathan}, \ref{eq:anisotropy_kube} can be replaced with respective starred terms denoting components of the effective elastic stiffness ($C^*_{ij}$) and compliance ($S^*_{ij}$) matrices in the Voigt representation \cite{hill1952}.

-The modified form of $A^U$ and $A^L$ considering the above terms leads to the distance based anisotropy indices applicable for heterogeneous materials.
-The strain energy based anisotropy index $A^{SE}$ on the other hand is applicable to heterogeneous materials by replacing the stiffness matrix ($C$) in Eq. \ref{eq:ASE} with the effective stiffness ($C^*$) of heterogeneous material.